How to Report Fraud to IRS

 Paying taxes is a civic duty of every American citizen.
 The unfortunate thing is that not all taxpayers are honest enough to comply with the set tax rules.
 Many people try to take undue advantage of loopholes or illegal means to evade paying taxes.

 While people think that tax fraud is a victimless crime, the real victims are honest taxpayers.
 Because of some tax evaders, all taxpayers have to pay more taxes.
-To stop this from happening and bring back the lost money into the economy, report fraud to IRS.
+To stop this from happening and bring back the lost money into the economy, .
 The IRS comes down heavily on tax evaders by imposing stiffer penalties on them.

 What Exactly Is Tax Fraud?